 - Plan for the rest.
 Immediately after someone gives an online donation, you have an opportunity to provide your donor with a next step.
 There are two core components that you can leverage: the confirmation page and the confirmation email.
 Think strategically about a few ways you can leverage these opportunities.
 Use your email to thank your donor and invite them to an upcoming event.
 Use the confirmation page to highlight your impact numbers or link out to your social media pages.
 Leverage these seemingly functional moments by turning them into something transformational.

-According to the 2019 M+R Benchmark Report, most nonprofit website traffic in 2019 came from users on mobile and tablet devices, with 48% of all traffic generated by mobile users, 8% by tablet users, and 44% by desktop users.3 Social good organizations of today must be mobile friendly in order to compete.
+According to the 2020 M+R Benchmark Report, most nonprofit website traffic in 2019 came from users on mobile and tablet devices, with 50% of all traffic generated by mobile devices, 9% by tablets, and 41% by desktop users.3 Social good organizations of today must be mobile friendly in order to compete.
 Your supporters expect to be able to find information about you with just a moment’s notice, and mobile devices provide for that ease of use.